MetOffice/fab/docs/source/advanced_config.rst

 ----------------
 If a language parser is not able to process a file at all, then Fab won't know about any of its symbols and dependencies.
-This can sometimes happen to files which *compilers are* able to process.
+This can sometimes happen to *correct code* which compilers *are* able to process, for example if the language parser is still maturing and can't yet handle an unusual syntax.
 In this case we can manually give Fab the analysis results it should have got from the parser using the `special_measure_analysis_results` argument to :class:`~fab.steps.analyse.Analyse`.

+Pass in a list of :class:`~fab.dep_tree.ParserWorkaround` objects, one for every file that can't be parsed.
-Pass in a :class:`~fab.dep_tree.ParserWorkaround` object containing the symbol definitions and dependencies of the file.
+Each object contains the symbol definitions and dependencies found in one source file.

 .. code-block::
     :linenos: